 - Do you become moody or angry when you can’t play video games?

 - Have you ever played video games when you should be working?

 - Have you ever lost a job because you were playing video games or missed work because of gaming?

 - Has gaming hurt your relationships with your loved ones?

 - Have you spent money on gaming you should have spent on bills or paying down debt?

-The more “yes” answers you have, the greater your chances are you may be addicted to video games.
+The more “yes” answers you have, the greater your chances are that you may be addicted to video games.
 In that case, you deserve to get help immediately.
-Call a treatment center or therapist who has experience in video games addiction.
+Call a treatment center or therapist who has experience in video game addiction.
 You’ll be glad you took the first step toward recovery.

 How Parents Can Help Their Kids Avoid Video Game Addiction

-If you’re a parent of a child who enjoys playing video games, or who hasn’t yet started playing video games, the following suggestions may prevent a future issue:
+If you’re a parent of a child who enjoys playing video games or who hasn’t yet started playing video games, the following suggestions may prevent a future issue:

 - Know which video games your child is playing.
 Most video games are rated, but don’t assume the ratings are up to your standards.
 Check each game thoroughly, and you may even want to play a game with your child.